dcellison/phi/categories/particles.md

   * "wa" particle turns a statement into a question
 * try multiple plurals
   * maybe for "several" or "a few"
-* try particles for animals, human beings, for abstract nouns, etc. Many languages make a distinction based on animacy, between animate and inanimate objects (people and animals vs. plants and non-living objects, or the like)
+* try particles for animals, human beings, for abstract nouns, etc. many languages make a distinction based on animacy, between animate and inanimate objects (people and animals vs. plants and non-living objects, or the like)